 - humpback chub

 The natural wonder of the Grand Canyon can be experienced every day in the beauty and classic elegance of a high-quality 3D wood map.
 Your trip will be epic as you walk the trails, delight in the abundance of wildlife, and marvel at the depth and beauty of the Colorado River.
-Your heartwarming memories will remain crystal clear as you gaze at your extraordinary 3D wood map, dreaming of the next visit and knowing that trip cannot come soon enough.
+Your heartwarming memories will remain crystal clear as you gaze at the 3D wood map commemorating your travels, dreaming of the next visit and knowing that trip cannot come soon enough.